Kiteretsu77/FAST_Anime_VSR/README.md

 I implement it in TensorRT version and utilized a frame division algorithm to accelerate it (with a momentum mechanism).
 Plus, use FFMPEG to decode a smaller FPS for faster processing.
 Plus, multiprocessing and multithreading.
 Feel free to look at this document (https://docs.google.com/presentation/d/1Gxux9MdWxwpnT4nDZln8Ip_MeqalrkBesX34FVupm2A/edit#slide=id.p) for the implementation and algorithm I have used

+If you like it, you can give me a star if you like.
+Feel free to report any problem to me.

 # Install (Windows)：
 1. install cuda (11.7, Mine)